michaelmcallister/blog/content/post/mikrotik-dns-dhcp-lease-update.md

 +++

 In my personal endeavours to sharpen my development skills in Golang I've written a small RESTful API to take a domain name and IP address and update Route53 with these values.
-I've also had a friend help out with code-review and bounce ideas off - it definitely still needs some polish.
+I've also had an old friend help out with code-review and bounce ideas off - it definitely still needs some polish.

 This isn't terribly ground breaking or complicated - however, when you couple this with MikroTiks powerful [scripting language](http://wiki.mikrotik.com/wiki/Manual:Scripting) you can run a script to automatically replicate the hostname sent by the client in the DHCP request into DNS.
 The Host Name option is defined in [RFC1533](https://tools.ietf.org/html/rfc1533#section-3.14)